 By now, you’re most likely pretty well versed in the negative effects that plastic has on both our bodies and our planet.
-BPA exposure from everyday plastic items has been found to have detrimental effects on our health (reproductive disorders, heart disease, not cute), while plastic in our oceans affects marine life and humans as well — we’re lookin’ at you, Great Pacific Garbage Patch.
+BPA exposure from everyday plastic items has been found to have detrimental effects on our health (reproductive disorders and heart disease, among others.)
+Plastic in our oceans affects marine life and human health as well—we’re lookin’ at you, Great Pacific Garbage Patch.
 Oh, and did you hear the one about microplastics raining from the sky?
 I won’t ruin the punchline, but rest assured, you won’t find it amusing.
 While figuring out how to reduce plastic use is only one piece of a larger, more complicated puzzle, it’s a great place to start.

 Whether you’re motivated by keeping your own health in tip top shape, or you feel inspired to reduce plastic pollution on our the planet (or both!) the first step is cutting back on our dependability on plastic.

-The manufactured material only became popular in the 60’s – so how did we shop and store our leftovers before that time?
+The manufactured material only became popular in the 60’s—so how did we shop and store our leftovers before that time?
 These days, everything from food containers to baby bottles is plastic.
 So what to do when we want to reduce plastic waste in our everyday lives?
 Turns out, it’s actually simpler than you would think.

 photo by Emilee Kunas